All Episodes

 And I don't want to emphasize the no part.

-We're trying to get to yes, but it's it's like Senator Paul, it's yes on our promise.
+We're trying to get to yes, but it's like Senator Paulson said, it's yes on our promise.

-That was the initial, and then repeal and replaced with free market solutions.
+And then repeal and replace with free market solutions.

 And so we want to get to yes, but we promised free market solutions to actually solve this.